ohkami-rs/ohkami/README.md

 then your project directory has `wrangler.toml`, `package.json` and a Rust library crate.
 Local dev by `npm run dev` and deploy by `npm run deploy` !

-See README of the [template](https://github.com/ohkami-rs/ohkami-templates/tree/main/worker) for details.
+See README of [template](https://github.com/ohkami-rs/ohkami-templates/tree/main/worker) for details.

 ### `"sse"`：Server-Sent Events